piero-c/niche/backend/src/services/genre_handling/README.md

 # Genre Handling

+TODODODODODOD
+TODO - 'genre map' for seed genre (lastfm, musicbrainz, spotify, with mapping if needed)

 ### Description:
     Give the user genre recommendations based on their favourite genres Give the user a list of genres to select from for generating a playlist